Efficient Error-tolerant Search on Knowledge Graphs: Algorithm Cost Analysis

-Given a query and an edit distance threshold that is larger than zero, the WCED algorithm generates a set of wildcard queries based on the edit distance threshold, hence it has to perform multiple subgraph isomorphism searches on those wildcard queries.
-To estimate the cost, we need to estimate the cost of each search and sum up the costs.
-It should be noted that a wildcard query is like any query except that some edges are labeled with wildcards and those wildcards can match any label.
+\para{A cost model for WCED} Given a query and an edit distance threshold that is larger than zero, the WCED algorithm generates a set of wildcard queries based on the edit distance threshold, hence it has to perform multiple subgraph isomorphism searches on those wildcard queries.
+The cost is the sum of the costs of those searches.
+Note that a wildcard query is like any query except that some edges are labeled with wildcards and those wildcards can match any label.

-{\bf Estimating the number of candidates:} Given a seed $n_s$, we want to estimate the probability that a data node is a candidate for $n_s$.
+{\it Estimating the number of candidates} Given a seed $n_q$, we estimate the probability that a data node is a candidate mapping for $n_q$.

 \begin {lemma} Given a query node and its adjacent edge labels $l_1, \ldots, l_k$, and assuming independence between the labels, the probability that a data node with $D$ adjacent labels has all query labels is